Introduction – rising pressure

 - CCing an incorrect party to an email that includes patient data

-- Choosing the incorrect patient name
+- Choosing the wrong patient name

 - Choosing the incorrect dictator